 Once Protection Tiers have been assigned to business services, Architect knows what recovery point and recovery time objectives have been assigned.
 If the “email” service requires a one hour recovery target, then Architect will automatically scan all dependent infrastructure for changes that may impact the ability to meet the business continuity targets.
 The assessment intervals are based on the protection tier assigned, so a Tier 1 business service will be scanned more frequently by default.

-Neverfail IT Continuity Architect is currently available for download.
-Register today for a free 30-day trail of IT Continuity Architect and see for yourself how it can add value in your specific environment.
+Register today to request a free trial of Neverfail IT Continuity Architect and see for yourself how it can add value in your specific environment.
 We know that you will be impressed.
 When you're ready to buy simply contact us to complete your subscription!

 "Architect’s discovery and dependency mapping capabilities are both far more powerful than our existing tools and much easier to deploy and use."